in-der-kothe/exactly-once-semantics/README.md

 Originated at sun microsystems - L. Peter Deutsch, one of the original sun 'fellows', first created a list of seven fallacies in 1994 around 1997

-James Gosling, another sun fellow and the inventor of Java, added the eighth fallacy
+James Gosling, another sun fellow and the inventor of Java, added the eigth fallacy

 1. The network is reliable
 2. Latency is zero